abhioshar/Assignment/README.md

     W: Maximum no. of words in a line

-    HashMap: Each entry in map takes O(1) amortized time to search/update etc where N are number of entries in the map.
-Here I'm using list as the key of the hashmap, hence, complexity will become O(1) * (time taken by hashmap to generate hash for the the key, which here is O(no. of words in a line(W))) as each key in hashmap has list of O(W) words.
+    HashMap: Each entry in map takes O(1) amortized time to search/update etc. where N are number of entries in the map.
+Here I'm using list as the key of the hashmap, hence, complexity will become O(1) * (time taken by hashmap to generate hash for the the key, which here is O (no. of words in a line(W))) as each key in hashmap has list of O(W) words.

     Total complexity: N * W * W